bencornelis/hair_salon/README.md

 #### Run the app

-To use the app enter:
+To use the app run:
 ```
 ruby app.rb
 ```
 Navigate in your browser to localhost:4567.
-Once page loads add a few clients and stylists and play around!
+Once page loads add a few clients and stylists to get started.

 ### Bug reports